Bip Ling: Life and career

 Ling's mother, Tanya Ling, is a fashion illustrator.
 Her father, William Ling, owns the Fashion Illustration Gallery.
+Ling has two siblings, Pelé and Evangeline.

 Ling studied Fine Art at Central Saint Martins.
 She launched her own fashion blog, bipashaelizabethling.blogspot.com, in 2009.
 She was signed to modelling agency Storm Management at age 21.

 Ling first started DJing at age 17.
 She released her first single, "Bipping", in 2014, followed by two more, "Bip Burger" (2015), and "Curry" (2017).
 She released her first album, Church of Bop, in 2018.

+Ling played Princess Barbara in the 2016 film Adam Green's Aladdin.